testfairy/docs/docs/020_App_Distribution/700_Tags.md

 ## Tags

-Tags are text labels that can be attached to builds and used for identification and in order to give additional searchable information about them.
+Tags are text labels that can be attached to builds and used for identification and search.
 Every build (app version) can have different tags.

 #### How to add/edit tags